Prevent misconfigurations with Enforce/Deny recommendations

 - Azure Arc-enabled Kubernetes clusters should have Microsoft Defender for Cloud's extension installed

 - Azure Backup should be enabled for virtual machines

-- Azure Defender for SQL should be enabled on your SQL servers
+- Microsoft Defender for SQL should be enabled for unprotected Azure SQL servers

 - Azure Policy Add-on for Kubernetes should be installed and enabled on your clusters

 - Diagnostic logs in Azure Stream Analytics should be enabled